centiservice/mats3/README.md

 Bottom line: Mats3 does not demand a new mental model - quite the opposite: It is made to be as close to bog-standard synchronous coding as possible, while still being fully message-driven and asynchronous.
-It is pure Java (albeit with an optional SpringConfig module for defining Endpoints via annotations), with a deceivingly simple API to ease you into the
+It is pure Java (albeit with an optional SpringConfig module for defining Endpoints via annotations), with a disarmingly simple API to ease you into the
 concepts: You'll be writing business code pretty much immediately, and you'll be able to reason about the code in a linear fashion, just as you would with synchronous code.